namangupta01/zeployment/README.md

 # Zeployment

-Zeployment is a gem that provides functions to easily use aws and also to perform zero downtime deployment which includes deregistering-deploying-registering of instances from load balancers.
+Zeployment is a gem that provides functions as a wrapper to aws-cli and also to perform certain deployment functionality like zero downtime deployment which includes deregistering-deploying-registering of instances from load balancer.

 ## Installation